poojanayak25-web/Student-Mark-Prediction-Web-Application/README.md

 Features:

+1.Machine Learning Model:
-Machine Learning Model: Utilizes scikit-learn for predictive analysis, predicting the percentage of marks based on study hours.
+                        Utilizes scikit-learn for predictive analysis, predicting the percentage of marks based on study hours.

+2.Web Interface:
-Web Interface: Developed using Flask to handle user inputs and display prediction results dynamically.
+                Developed using Flask to handle user inputs and display prediction results dynamically.

+3.Input Validation:
-Input Validation: Ensures users input valid study hours (1 to 24 hours/day) for accurate predictions.
+                  Ensures users input valid study hours (1 to 24 hours/day) for accurate predictions.

+4.Data Logging:
-Data Logging: Logs user inputs and predicted outputs to a CSV file for further analysis and tracking.
+                  Logs user inputs and predicted outputs to a CSV file for further analysis and tracking.

 Technologies Used: